Practices that threaten our wildlife

 Land clearing

-Inappropriate grazing and fire regimes
+Inappropriate fire regimes

-Grazing pressure from domestic stock and introduced animals (such as rabbits) can have a negative impact on habitat of native animals.
 Changes in the frequency and intensity of fire can cause wildlife populations to decline.
 Some species depend on a suitable fire regime for successful regeneration and survival.

 Invasive plants and animals